MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 5.16 Update LCD Display (0x43)
 ------------------------------

-This message is used to tell the watch data of which mode screen or idle mode page (if in idle mode) shall be drawn to the LCD display.
+This message is used to tell the watch data of which display mode or idle mode page (if it's for idle mode) shall be drawn to the LCD display.

 **Options:**